Shelter Island, California

-Drive to Hawaii and experience a unique, fun and economical way to enjoy an Island Vacation without the long flight over the Pacific.
+Experience a unique, fun and economical way to enjoy a Hawaiian vacation without the long flight over the Pacific.
 The whole family will cherish the memories made during your stay on Shelter Island, San Diego's Hawaiian Isle at Humphreys Half Moon Inn.

-Located adjacent to Point Loma, Shelter Island offers the perfect escape for family vacations and romantic getaways.
+Located adjacent to Point Loma, Shelter Island, California offers the perfect escape for family vacations and romantic getaways.
 It is conveniently located five minutes from the airport on San Diego's Big Bay, so it is also an easy choice for anyone traveling to San Diego for business as well.

 Take a leisurely stroll or a scenic bike ride along the Shelter Island, CA walkway.
 It's the perfect vantage point to stop and watch a wide variety of naval vessels and cruise ships enter and exit the harbor near our Shelter Island hotel.